3.6: Detailed Figure Descriptions

 Mechanical Layers (Physical) – Right Side

 - Lithosphere: Rigid outer shell made up of the crust and the uppermost mantle.
-Extends to about 100 km depth.
+Extends to 100 km depth.

 - Asthenosphere: Ductile, partially molten upper mantle layer beneath the lithosphere (100–350 km).

-- Outer Core: Liquid layer of molten iron and nickel, shown in orange-red, extending from ~2900 to 5100 km.
+- Outer Core: Liquid layer of molten iron and nickel, extending from 2,900 to 5,100 km.

 Seismic Wave Source and Paths

-- Two labeled wave velocity paths:
+- Two wave velocity paths are identified:

 - ~6 km/s in the crust (slower, upper path).